“In The Heights!”

 Who We Are!

 The Free Theatre is a non-profit 501(c)3, student-run, tuition-free company for students in 9th-12th grade who are passionate about creating theater.
-Through our free Summer Intensives, students are trained to be leaders in the creative and production processes, so they may apply to, and take on, the positions of Director, Music Director, Choreographer, and Stage Manager, for our full-scale fall and spring musical productions.
+Through our mentorship and advisory program, students are trained to be leaders in the creative and production processes, taking on the positions of Director, Music Director, Choreographer, and Stage Manager, for our full-scale fall and spring musical productions.
 Students are supported by a team of mentors, all working professionals in DC/MD/VA theatre, who serve as resources and advisors throughout the year.
-Classes will be in person.
-Thanks to Best Medicine Rep Theatre for hosting us this summer!
-More details can be found by clicking HERE!
+We are planning for in-person December and June musical performances this year!

 Pictures and Bios HERE!